 Dissatisfied with what was commercially available at the time, I have been working on the design of ultralight winter stove system since 2007, and have settled on a remote canister winter stove system.
 (OK, OK, a bit obsessive, but so what?)
 The design required several novel features including versatility, functionality, and safety.
-These features were explained in a whole series of articles, starting with Part 1 and going on to Part 5.
+These features were explained in a whole series of articles.
 I ended up with a limited commercial production and sold about 115 of them, mostly to BPL members, but over a surprisingly global range.

 But the result of all that work on so many variations was just one design.
 There were so much unused data and so many incomplete designs that the variations were just begging to be followed through.
 Having sold so many of the first design, and now having some spare time, I started looking at some of my unused designs.
 But I did not want just to make another very similar stove as the last one; where's the fun in that?